DPS0340/DPS0340/README.md

 **Currently..**
 ```
-Full stack web developer in Autocrypt using spring boot / vue
+Front-end web developer in Autocrypt using vue.js
 ```
 ```
 Android developer for fun